UEA-Irta/CatCrops/README.md

 ### Acknowledgment and Reference to BreizhCrops
 The BreizhCrops repository ([BreizhCrops GitHub](https://github.com/dl4sits/BreizhCrops)) has been used as a starting point for the development of `CatCrops`.
-We used its dataset structure as a reference to design and organize the `CatCrops` dataset, adapting it to our specific needs.
+We used its dataset structure as a reference to design and organize the CatCrops Dataset, adapting it to our specific needs.
 The only scripts that remain unchanged from the original BreizhCrops repository are those that define the different deep learning models.

 ## Reference